Ericsson/specpress/README.md

 # SpecPress

+-   WYSIWYG (what you see is what you get) - like experience while editing specifications.
+-   UML séquence diagrammes generation from text files.
-Export PDF and/or DOCX files from a subset of Markdown, ASN.1 and JSON files.
+-   PDF | DOCX | HTML export from a set of Markdown, ASN.1 and JSON files.

 ## System Requirements